irza16/Humanoid-robotics-book/chatbot/RAILWAY_DEPLOYMENT.md

 2. Configure build settings:
    - Runtime: Python 3.10+ (as specified in requirements.txt)
    - Build command: `pip install -r requirements.txt`

+3. Node.js version for frontend (if deploying the Docusaurus site to Railway as well):
+   - Railway will automatically detect Node.js version from `.nvmrc` file (set to 20.10.0)
+   - Or from `engines.node` field in `package.json` (set to ">=20.0")

 #### Step 5: Deploy and Monitor
 1. Trigger the initial deployment from the Railway dashboard